 If you’re feeling down, it could help to try to limit your news intake to include only what you need to know, and avoid keeping it on all day, everyday.
 A news highlights reel or podcast is a great way to get all the essential news in just five minutes or less, for example.
 This way, you can avoid the most triggering content and take a break every now and then from upsetting news updates.

-Social distancing rules only apply to physical distancing.
 Keeping in touch with family and friends and having an emotional support system is vital for your mental well-being and overall health.

 Make the most out of technology and reach out to your loved ones by phone, social media, or video calls to stay connected through difficult moments.
 Stress can be shared between loved ones who are also tackling similar challenges, and may make you feel more loved, supported, and in control.